 Smiths Falls is home to a vibrant arts community that includes world-famous photographers, live theatre, museums, art galleries, heritage festivals, crafts and antique shows.
-Many juried artisans have made Smiths Falls their home and the community is working aggressively to develop and enhance the Town’s creative capacity and economy.
-Smiths Falls has the ideal location, a first class theatre and arts venue, juried artisans, a strong community interest, outstanding scenic backdrop, unlimited creative opportunities and a strong development team ready to assist those interested in arts and culture.
+Many juried artisans have made Smiths Falls their home and the community is working aggressively to develop and enhance the Town’s creative capacity and economy in partnership with these artisans.

 The Rideau Canal, which runs through the community at its mid-point between Ottawa and Kingston, was designated in 2007 by UNESCO as Ontario’s only World Heritage Site.
 It offers an attractive scenic backdrop for creativity and includes the Rideau Canal Visitor Information Centre.
 Smiths Falls is well positioned to meet the needs of the creative population in surroundings that provide limitless opportunities for all ages in a safe and secure setting.

-A jewel in the cultural community of Smiths Falls is The Station Theatre.
-Located in a former Canadian Pacific Railway station which had faced demolition, the community’s resourcefulness saved the building.
-Year round live community theatre, including a summer musical and Christmas pantomime, International Film Nights and other entertainment is offered at this 140 seat Theatre.
+A jewel in the cultural community of Smiths Falls is the Station Theatre.
+Located in a former Canadian Pacific Railway station which when faced with the possibility of demolition had the community’s resourcefulness come to its aid and save the building.
+Year round live community theatre, including a summer musical, Christmas pantomime, International Film Nights, a world renowned illusionist, and other entertainment is offered at this 140 seat theatre.